 Let’s look at the differences of applying by endorsement vs. exam according to the Pennsylvania SBON:

 RN license by endorsement means you have already obtained an RN license in another jurisdiction.
 A person is eligible for licensure by endorsement if they graduated from an approved professional nursing education program in the United States or Canada, or a professional nursing program deemed to be equivalent to the program of study required in Pennsylvania at the time the program was completed, and obtained licensure in another jurisdiction by passing the NCLEX-RN or another examination equivalent to the NCLEX-RN.
 The fee for RN licensure by endorsement (without examination) is $120.

 Obtaining an RN license by examination for Pennsylvania nursing school graduates means that the applicant completed a Board-approved RN nursing program, passed the NCLEX-RN, and meets the additional requirements for licensure.
 The fee for RN licensure by examination is $95.
 Graduates of out-of-state nursing education programs are $115.

 Need to Renew Your License?
 Here's How:

 On average, renewal licenses for RNs are issued within three calendar days.
 As of July 2019, the RN biennial renewal fees increased from $65 to $122.
 Nurses must complete their renewal before the license has expired.

-Is Pennsylvania Part Of The Nurse Licensure Compact?
+Is Pennsylvania a Nurse Licensure Compact State?

 American Mobile is Your Partner in State Licensing